denten-books/plain-text/5-chapter.md

 that cannot be reduced to private mental life: social epistemology.
 Yet another idea implicit in these lines, takes the consistency of mental life to happen through externalized, although still somewhat private (individual), forms of mental persistence.
-This chapter can be taken as an extended footnote on James and Peirce, particularly on the passages that intersect with Beckett's radio drama.
+The concept of media being builds on the idea of self-consistency in James, Pierce, and Beckett.
 All three of these writers articulate a philosophy of media being, which although not formalized, contains, in my attempt to consolidate it, a set of related propositions that, in complement to mechanisms of collective memory formation, identify pervasive but still not well-studied practices of personal self-persistence through storage media.

 The first of these propositions distinguishes a range of media structures that serve to externalize and to preserve private mental states.
 The second sees